 Stress can manifest in many ways, but did you know the increase in production of hormone cortisol affects the oral microbiome too?

-Stress slows saliva flow, not only impairing digestion, but impacting the delicate balance between the microbes in our mouths and ourselves.
+Cortisol up-regulates our inflammatory responses in times of stress, which translates to greater incidence of gingivitis (early gum disease).
+Stress also slows saliva flow, not only impairing digestion, but impacting the delicate balance between the microbes in our mouths and ourselves.
 Saliva is our SECRET AGENT, containing several mechanisms to restrict microbial growth.
 It supports our immunity as well as protecting our teeth.
 This is one of the reasons the risk of gum disease is increased with stress and you are less likely to respond to therapy.

 The negative impact on our immune system during stressful times can also increase our susceptibility to mouth ulcers, oral and systemic infections and physical signs of stress can manifest in your mouth too.
 From tooth grinding to jaw clenching, stress can cause potential damage to your teeth, cause jaw pain and even headaches.